 BLOWN-IN FIBERGLASS AND CELLULOSE

-While blown-in insulation is not as effective as spray foam at keeping a home cool, it does a decent job at separating the hot, humid air from your attic and the cool-conditioned air inside your home.
-Many homes in Florida have original blown-in or batts that have settled or shifted overtime due to people doing work in the attic, tropical storms and hurricanes blowing the insulation around, or humidity causing it to settle.
-Adding more insulation can help to keep your house cool and save up to 20% on your electric bill depending on the condition of your existing insulation and how cool you keep your home.
+While blown-in insulation is not as effective as spray foam at keeping a home cool, it does a decent job at separating the hot, humid attic air from the cool-conditioned air inside your home.
+Many homes in Florida have original blown-in fiberglass or fiberglass batt that have settled or shifted overtime due to people working in the attic, wind from tropical storms/hurricanes coming through soffit vents and humidity causing the insulation to settle.
+Adding more blown-in fiberglass insulation can help to keep your house cool and save up to 20% on your electric bill depending on the condition of your existing insulation and how cool you keep your home.